steeletyphoon/fundamentals-1/README.md

 college CS programs and technical careers.
 Students learn programming fundamentals such as variables, operators, blocks, logics, loops, data types, lists, dictionaries, functions, exceptions, and basic code organization with modules.
-We use Python3 for obvious reasons.
+We use modern Python 3 for many obvious reasons.

 # What We Don't Learn